mvolkmann/blog/src/github/actions.md

   which means that warnings from tests will be treated as errors and cause the build to fail.

-TODO: Is there an issue with having more than one workflow file?
-TODO: It seems only one gets executed.

 ### Popular Predefined Actions

 The following action checks out the repository in the cloud environment.